Late Payments After Bankruptcy And Foreclosure Mortgage Guidelines

 Qualifying For Home Loan After Foreclosure

-To qualify for a conventional loan after a deed in lieu of foreclosure or short sale, the mandatory waiting period is four years from the recorded date of your deed in lieu of foreclosure or the date of your short sale.
+- To qualify for a conventional loan after a deed in lieu of foreclosure or short sale, the mandatory waiting period is four years from the recorded date of deed in lieu of foreclosure or the date of a short sale

 How Do Lenders View Late Payments After Bankruptcy And Foreclosure?